Just Meetings

 In Jane Doe: Counter Memory Against the Silence, Sorouja Moll reflects on encounters with women and girls whose names are absent from official histories.
 In her multimedia installation, an astronaut emerges from Lake Ontario, rides the TTC, and walks through Toronto streets.
 Passersby look on with curiosity; others studiously avoid eye contact.
 The astronaut is present but unknowable – with a name, in Moll’s voiceover, that “[…] slipped from the grip of a moon’s gravity.”

-In Zeno’s Paradox: A Docu-Animation Film on the Israel-Palestine Conflict, Danny Atari and Daniella Mooney offer glimpses of a meeting they convened between Canadian Palestinians, Israelis, Jews, and Muslims.
-Interspersed with video footage is Atari’s animation of Mahmoud Darwish’s poem, Rita and the Rifle, spoken in Arabic and Hebrew voice-over.
-Darwish’s narrator finds a rifle between his eyes and his beloved; so too, Atari and Mooney ask what kinds of relations are possible amid catastrophic violence.
+In Zeno’s Paradox: A Docu-Animation Film on the Israel-Palestine Conflict, Danny Atari and Daniella Vinitski Mooney offer glimpses of a meeting they convened between Canadian Palestinians, Israelis, Jews, and Muslims with connections to the land.
+Interspersed with video footage is Atari’s animation and a multilingual reading of Mahmoud Darwish’s poem, Rita and the Rifle, spoken in Arabic, Hebrew, and English voice-over.
+Darwish’s narrator finds a rifle between his eyes and his beloved; so too, Atari and Vinitski Mooney create a “third space” to ask, what kinds of relations are possible amid cycles of catastrophic violence?

 In Seaside notes from the Rock waltz étude, Christine Mazumdar stages lyrical encounters with the natural world.
 The work is excerpted from Seaside Words for the Disappearing Girl, a poetry anthology that Mazumdar created, in isolation, while caring for her mother at the height of the COVID-19 pandemic.
 Mazumdar dances on a rocky shoreline, “water touchant mes feet,” between absence and presence, memory and loss.